 Again, this is my trek when I have my doubts.
 The points I provided above stabilize me.
 I am not saying they are going to stabilize you in the same way.
 These four points keep my faith anchored.
 God exists.
 He has communicated.
 Jesus rose from the dead, demonstrating the truthfulness of His claims.
 And Jesus is God incarnate (“in the flesh”) who lived a perfect life, making life with God possible to all who put their trust in Him.

 I could believe more.
 My faith is not perfect.
 However, when my faith is challenged, these intellectual benchmarks serve collectively as a powerful immunity to doubt and disbelief.
-I could believe more.
+I could believe more than I do.
 I hope each day that I will believe more.
-Only in eternity will I have my faith fully vindicated.
+Only in eternity will I have my faithfully vindicated.
 Only in eternity will my faith be perfect.
-But until then, these four points are sufficient for me not only to be a Christian, but to sacrifice every moment in service to Jesus.
+But until then, these four points are sufficient for me not only to be a Christin, but to sacrifice every moment in service to Jesus.